 I’m Mac McNeill and I’m a collector.
-It sounds like an AA sentence and, in a way, collecting is an addiction.
-I collected baseball cards and coins as a kid, books as an adult, and images of Fort Collins since I retired here about 15 years ago.
+It sounds like an AA sentence and, in a way, collecting is an addiction for me.
+I collected baseball cards and coins as a kid, books as an adult, and images of Fort Collins since I retired to Fort Collins in 2001.
 I love collecting.
-The only thing that comes close to the joy of finding a new image to add to my collection is the fun of sharing the images with others.
+The only thing that comes close to the joy of finding a new image for my collection is the fun of sharing the images with others.

 I’ve shared some of my images through a series of local history books, co-authored with my friend, Barbara Fleming.
 There are three of them – Fort Collins: The Miller Photographs, Then and Now: Fort Collins, and Images of America: Poudre Canyon.
 I’ve also privately published two other books in areas of special interest to me; The Automobile Comes to Fort Collins and The Early Photographers of Fort Collins.
 And I’ve shared images through presentations for various local history organizations and at the Discovery Museum.
-Now I’d like to share some of them with you through this blog.
+Now I am sharing them with you through this blog.

 If you love the history of Fort Collins, I think you’ll enjoy these pictures and stories.
-Please use the Comments section to share your love or to tell me when you think my facts are wrong or email me at the address shown below.
-I look forward to hearing from you.
+Please use the Comments section to share your love or to tell me when you think my facts are wrong.
+You are also welcome to email me at the address shown below.
+Either way, I look forward to hearing from you.